Skip to content

 Rosetta S. Elkin

-Academic Director of the Masters in Landscape Program; Associate Professor
+Academic Director, Landscape Architecture Program; Associate Professor

 PhD, University of Antwerp